helloSystem/docs/developer/boot.md

 1. The bootloader gets loaded
 1. The bootloader loads the kernel modules that are required for the Live system boot process as specified in `overlays/boot/boot/loader.conf`.
 Note that the bootloader apparently is not smart enough to load the dependencies of kernel modules, so one needs to manually specify those as well.
 For example, `zfs.ko` up to FreeBSD 12 requires `opensolaris.ko` and from 13 onward requires `cryptodev.ko`
 1. The bootloader loads the ramdisk image `ramdisk.ufs` as specified in `overlays/boot/boot/loader.conf`.
 The contents of the ramdisk image are specified in `overlays/ramdisk`
 1. `init.sh` from the ramdisk image gets executed as specified in `overlays/ramdisk/init.sh`.
-It constructs a r/w Live filesystem tree (e.g., by copying the system image to swap-based memdisk) at `/livecd`
+It constructs a r/w Live filesystem tree (e.g., by replicating the system image to swap-based memdisk) at `/livecd`
 1. `/usr/local/bin/furybsd-init-helper` gets executed by `init.sh` in a chroot of the live filesystem, `/livecd`.
 It is defined in `overlays/uzip/furybsd-live-settings/files/usr/local/bin/furybsd-init-helper` and deals with loading Xorg configuration based on the detected devices on PCI, and with loading virtualization-related drivers
 1. The `/livecd` chroot is exited
 1. `init.sh` from the ramdisk image exits
 1. `etc/rc` from the ramdisk image gets executed as specified in `overlays/ramdisk/etc/rc` (by what?).
 It tells the kernel to "reroot" (not "chroot") into the live filesystem, `/livecd` using `reboot -r`

+### Troubleshooting

+* __Hangs or reboots during replicating the system image to swap-based memdisk.__ The ISO is damaged.
+About one out of 10 builds of the ISO have this issue.
+Simply build a new ISO or wait for the next ISO to be available for download
+* __"Cannot mount tmpfs on /dev/reroot: Operation not supported by device".__ Check that `zfs.ko` and its dependencies are really loaded.

 ## Installed system